tendakung/tendakung.github.io/_pages/research.md

 # Ongoing Projects

-### Do organic products have higher markups?
+### Do organic food groceries have higher markups?
 Coauthored with [Bulat Gafarov](https://are.ucdavis.edu/people/faculty/bulat-gafarov/) and [Jens Hilscher](https://are.ucdavis.edu/people/faculty/jens-hilscher/).

 ### The unintended effect of Brazil's environment-oriented credit policy on the drought-induced deforestation in the Amazon Biome.
 Coauthored with [Nilesh Shinde](https://sites.google.com/view/nshinde/home)